onflow/cadence/docs/releasing.md

 ### Releasing

-Releasing a new cadence can be easily done using the [Release](https://github.com/onflow/cadence/actions/workflows/release.yml) github action.
+Releasing a new version of Cadence can be easily done by using the [Release GitHub action](https://github.com/onflow/cadence/actions/workflows/release.yml)
-Run the workflow by providing `v0.21.2` as the `Release version` and `master` as the `Base branch`.
+Run the workflow by providing `0.21.2` (note the version is without `v`) as the `Release version` and `master` as the `Base branch`.

 <img src="images/release_action.png" width="800"/>